jchen1ca/walnut/image_augmentation.md

 <a name='methods'></a>
 ## Common Image Augmentation Methods
 [Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf), used data augmentation to  reduce overfitting on image data.
-In this paper, the data augmentation consists of generating image translations and horizontal reflections.
-Now more and more data augmentation methods are introduced to image data deep learning.
-Below is a list of common image data augmentation methods.
+In that paper, the data augmentation consists of generating image translations and horizontal reflections, and proves to reduce overfitting and increase prediction accuracy.
+Generally, we can classify image data augmentation into two main groups: **position augmentation**, which includes scaling, cropping, flipping, padding, rotation, translation, affine transformation; and **color augmentation** which includes brightness, contrast, saturation, hue[Harshit Kumar, 2021](https://iq.opengenus.org/data-augmentation/).
+New data augmentation methods are introduced to image data deep learning, such as mixing, simulation, GAN based, etc. Below is a list of common image data augmentation methods.

 <a name='flips'></a>
 ### 1)	Horizontal flips